open-contracting/credere-backend/docs/deployment/index.rst

 Before deploying the application, configure :doc:`../aws/index`.

-After deploying the application, :ref:`cognito-admin` in AWS Cognito.
+After deploying the application, :ref:`cognito-admin` in Cognito.

 For a list of environment variables, see :class:`~app.settings.Settings`.